glexposito/observability-playground/README.md

      ```
      curl http://localhost:5001/orders/1
      ```
-   - Or interact with the API using Swagger UI at [http://localhost:5001/swagger](http://localhost:5001/swagger).
+   - Or interact with the API using Scalar UI at [http://localhost:5001/scalar](http://localhost:5001/scalar).

 5. **View Metrics**
    - Go to your imported dashboard in Grafana to see live metrics for the Order API.